+Traditional Course Format

-Traditional Course Formats: Courses offered in the traditional format are scheduled for 15 weeks.
-Classes meet one day a week for 3 hours.
-Class times are 4:25pm-7:10pm or 7:15pm-10:00pm, Monday through Thursday.
+Courses offered in the traditional format are scheduled for 15 weeks.
+In-person classes meet one day a week for 3 hours during Fall and Spring semesters.
+Class times are generally 4:25pm-7:10pm, Monday through Thursday (with some exceptions in the Environmental Health track).
 Students should contact their advisors and course instructors for course schedules and times.